phn/pytpm/doc/overview.rst

     ('+168D 14\' 28.319"', '+68D 32\' 07.080"')

-The ``convert`` function was used to convert SIMABD coordinates between different systems.
+In tests, the ``convert`` function was used to convert SIMBAD coordinates between different systems.
 These tests are in the file ``test/test_convert.py`` file.
-The Python module gives identical results to that from the TPM C library.
+The Python module gives identical results to that from the binary created with the TPM C library, using the ``tpm_main.c`` program that is included in the source code.

-When values were compared with those given by SIMBAD itself,for example convert SIMBAD coordinates from FK4 to FK5 and compare with SIMABD FK5, the result from ``convert`` agreed to 3 decimal places in decimal degrees, i.e., slightly greater than 1 arc-second.
+When values were compared with those given by SIMBAD itself,for example, convert SIMBAD coordinates from FK4 to FK5 and compare with SIMBAD FK5, the result from ``convert`` agreed to 3 decimal places in decimal degrees, i.e., slightly greater than 2-3 arc-second.

-The following example in taken from page 36 of the book Practical Astronomy With Your Calculator.
-We convert hour angle and declination to azimuth and latiude for an observer at 52.0 degree north lattitude.
+The following example is taken from page 36 of the book `Practical Astronomy With Your Calculator`_.
+We convert hour angle and declination to azimuth and latitude for an observer at 52.0 degree north latitude.
 The only quantity of concern that is different from the defaults is the observer's latitude.

 .. sourcecode:: ipython